ju-c/stars/README.md

 - [ranahaani/GNews](https://github.com/ranahaani/GNews) - A Happy and lightweight Python Package that Provides an API to search for articles on Google News and returns a JSON response.
 - [axnsan12/drf-yasg](https://github.com/axnsan12/drf-yasg) - Automated generation of real Swagger/OpenAPI 2.0 schemas from Django REST Framework code.
 - [MarkusH/django-migrations-formatter](https://github.com/MarkusH/django-migrations-formatter) -
-- [graphql-python/graphene-django](https://github.com/graphql-python/graphene-django) - Integrate GraphQL into your Django project.
+- [graphql-python/graphene-django](https://github.com/graphql-python/graphene-django) - Build powerful, efficient, and flexible GraphQL APIs with seamless Django integration.
 - [django-hijack/django-hijack](https://github.com/django-hijack/django-hijack) - With Django Hijack, admins can log in and work on behalf of other users without having to know their credentials.
 - [django/django](https://github.com/django/django) - The Web framework for perfectionists with deadlines.
 - [scikit-learn/scikit-learn](https://github.com/scikit-learn/scikit-learn) - scikit-learn: machine learning in Python